Stefan-Zintgraf/utils-github-create_repo/specification.md

 - **Handle Empty Folders:**
   - Before staging files, scan all directories recursively
-  - Identify all empty folders (folders containing no files)
+  - Identify all empty folders (folders containing no files, only subdirectories)
+  - Note: Folders containing only `.gitkeep` files are considered empty for this purpose
+  - Hidden files (starting with `.`) are treated as regular files
   - Create a `.gitkeep` file in each empty folder
   - This ensures empty folders are tracked in Git (Git doesn't track empty directories)
   - Log the number of `.gitkeep` files created